 The most common counter argument to disaggregated disk, both inside and outside of the datacenter, is bandwidth costs.
 But bandwidth costs have been declining exponentially for decades and continue to do so.
 Since 1995, we've seen an increase in datacenter NIC speeds go from 10Mb to 40Gb, with 50Gb and 100Gb just around the corner.
 This increase has been so rapid that, outside of huge companies, almost no one has re-architected their applications to properly take advantage of the available bandwidth.
 Most applications can't saturate a 10Gb NIC, let alone a 40Gb NIC.
 There's literally more bandwidth than people know what to do with.
 The situation outside the datacenter hasn't evolved quite as quickly, but even so, I'm paying $60/month for 100Mb, and if the trend of the last two decades continues, we should see another 50x increase in bandwidth per dollar over the next decade.
 It's not clear if the cost structure makes cloud-provided disaggregated disk for consumers viable today, but the current trends of implacably decreasing bandwidth cost mean that it's inevitable within the next five years.

 One thing to be careful about is that just because we can disaggregate something, it doesn't mean that we should.
 There was a fascinating paper by Lim et. al at HPCA 2012 on disaggregated RAM where they build out disaggregated RAM by connecting RAM through the backplane.
-While we have the technology to do this, which has the dual advantages of allowing us to provision RAM at a lower per-unit cost and also getting better utilization out of provisioned RAM, this doesn't seem to provide a performance per dollar savings at an acceptable level of performance, at least so far2.
+While we have the technology to do this, which has the dual advantages of allowing us to provision RAM at a lower per-unit cost and also getting better utilization out of provisioned RAM, this doesn't seem to provide a performance per dollar savings at an acceptable level of performance, at least so far.

 The change in relative performance of different components causes fundamental changes in how applications should be designed.
 It's not sufficient to just profile our applications and eliminate the hot spots.
 To get good performance (or good performance per dollar), we sometimes have to step back, re-examine our assumptions, and rewrite our systems.
 There's a lot of talk about how hardware improvements are slowing down, which usually refers to improvements in CPU performance.
 That's true, but there are plenty of other areas that are undergoing rapid change, which requires that applications that care about either performance or cost efficiency need to change.
 GPUs, hardware accelerators, storage, and networking are all evolving more rapidly than ever.